ethereum/beacon_chain/ssz/README.md

 The above can easily be extended to more complex cases.

-The following is a case that was previously used as the primary test case for simple serialization
+The following is a case that was previously used as the primary test case for simple serialize
 ```python
 def test_active_state_serialization():
     s = ActiveState()